ILyaCyclone/water-sort-puzzle-solver/README.md

 This project provides an algorithm for solving "water sort puzzle" games, guaranteeing solutions with the minimal possible moves while trying its best to be fast.
-It features a simpler single-threaded variant and a more performant multithreaded variant.
+It features a simpler single-threaded variant and a more performant multi-threaded variant.

 It also supports easily pluggable non-standard win conditions.
 Currently available are:
 - sort all colors into separate tubes;